Mesocosm and Laboratory Facilities

 For three decades the Mesocosm at PML has been supporting research at the cutting edge of marine science.
 This uniquely flexible and ever-evolving facility allows scientists to replicate ocean conditions across a wide range of parameters, using state-of-the-art technology, informed by (and informing) advanced marine data.

 The Mesocosm has played a vital role in several key areas of research including ocean acidification.
-Most recently, it has hosted artificial light experiments for the ALICE (Artificial Light in Coastal Ecosystems) project.
+Most recently, it has hosted artificial light experiments for the ALICE (Artificial Light in Coastal Ecosystems) project it has undertaken with the University of Plymouth.

 Mesocosm technical specifications: